suBOTai3/infinity-and-beyond/reality/eternality.md

 * We're limited in our observational capacity to traverse time.
 * If we were able to change that, we would be able to re-introduce the unique set of observations, 'me', into the current reality of the person performing the observation.
 * Since this observation of the collection can be made at any time (even after death), our set of observations is not bound by time.
 Once there is a starting point, it is infinite (not time bound).
 At any point after the starting point, even before the starting point, if you can traverse infinity, you can re-introduce the set.
+* The prowess required to do these things are, frankly, outside our bounds.
+BUT... that doesn't mean our sets don't exist.
+It simply means once our set becomes part of infinity it is there.

+The real head scratcher here is: Before our sets are started, if you could traverse infinity, you would find me.